WJJJ2004/motion_editor/README.md

 # MotionEditor

-> A lightweight C++ utility for loading, editing, and saving YAML-based robot motion files.
+> A C++ utility for loading, editing, and saving YAML-based robot motion files.
 > It supports frame lookup, joint editing, and joint-name–to-ID mapping while preserving the original YAML structure.
 ---